On Improving Adversarial Transferability of Vision Transformers: Cross-Task Transferability with Larger Images (>224)

-\textbf{Processing Larger Images}: In the case of ViT models trained on 224x224 images, we rescale all larger images to a multiple of 224x224, split them into smaller 224x224 image portions, obtain the prediction of the source (surrogate) model for each smaller image portion, and apply the attack separately for each image portion using the prediction as the label for the adversarial objective function.
-For example, in the case of DETR, we use an image size of 896 x 896, split it into 16 portions of size 224x224, and use these to individually generate adversarial signals which we later combine to build a joint 896x896 sizes adversary.
+We generate adversarial signals on source models with a classification objective using their initial predictions as the label (Algorithm \ref{alg:CTA}).
+In the case of ViT models trained on 224x224 images, we rescale all larger images to a multiple of 224x224, split them into smaller 224x224 image portions, obtain the prediction of the source (surrogate) model for each smaller image portion, and apply the attack separately for each image portion using the prediction as the label for the adversarial objective function (Algorithm \ref{alg:differnt_inputs}).
+For example, in the case of DETR, we use an image size of 896 x 896, split it into 16 portions of size 224x224, and use these to individually generate adversarial signals which we later combine to build a joint 896x896 sized adversary.